PlanetXtreme/MFAudioBatch/README.md

 # Line 24 labels the input files to target
 default is .vgs, change as necessary

-# Line 30 forces converted files to share the same name as input
+# Line 30 (v1, 29 in v2) forces converted files to share the same name as input
 With an exception: _MFConvert is appended onto your filename.
 Change this as necessary.